judithmichael/judithmichael.github.io/_pages/research.md

 </p>

 ### Digital Twins & Digital Shadows
-In our understanding, a digital twin consists of a set of models of the system, a set of digital shadows [BBD+21], and provides a set of services to use the data and models purposefully with respects to the original system (original definition:[DMR+20], Version 2.0 in [HHMR23]).
+In our understanding, a digital twin of an original system is a software that consists of a set of models of the system, a set of digital shadows [BBD+21], and provides a set of services to use the data and models purposefully with respect to the original system (original definition:[DMR+20], Version 2.0 in [HHMR23], Version 2.2 [here](https://www.se-rwth.de/essay/Digital-Twin-Definition/)).

 For DT engineering, software and systems models can be used to support the design process, construction, operation, and end-of-life of related physical objects.
 Our main use